 iAchieve is an affordable solution for implementing a high-impact vocational curriculum for all learners.
 Our ready to use resources, set within an online framework, helps busy teachers deliver vocational subjects with ease, even if they haven’t delivered the subject before.

 There’s still time to help students access a qualification they’re more suited to.
-With iAchieve, as long as learners have hours available on their timetable, their time can be spent gaining a qualification that counts in Group 3 towards Progress 8 measures, where they previously may not have.
+With iAchieve, as long as learners have hours available on their timetable, their time can be spent gaining a qualification that counts in Group 3 towards Performance Measures, where they previously may not have.

 iAchieve’s popular online learning package provides a simple and effective way of offering alternative options for learners that aren’t making sufficient progress with their current qualifications.
 We’re well placed to support this group of learners because we’ve been helping schools re-engage underachieving students since our inception in 2016.
 Get in touch to find out how we could support your school too.
 We offer courses that count towards current KS4 performance measures, and also courses that lead to nationally recognised vocational qualifications which don’t require the examined element of performance measure included qualifications.